Copper Vs. Copper Miners

 When it rains, it pours.
 Copper supply disruption fears are occurring in two different parts of the globe, involving two of the largest copper producers in the world, Freeport-McMoRan Inc. (NYSE:FCX) and BHP Billiton Ltd (NYSE:BHP).

 In Indonesia, FCX shipments of copper concentrate have been on hold since Jan 12, after a ban on exporting semi-processed ore came into effect.
 As of January 25, 2017, FCX has not obtained approval to export concentrate.
 The issue relates to FCX's rights to export concentrate without restriction.
-The Indonesian government has issued new regulations to address exports of unrefined metals, including conversion of the COW to a special operating license, payment of export duties, and divestiture of an additional 20.64% interest in Indonesian operations.
+The Indonesian government has issued new regulations to address exports of unrefined metals, including conversion of the existing Contract of Work (COW) to a special operating license, payment of export duties, and divestiture of an additional 20.64% interest in Indonesian operations.
 In addition to the issues surrounding the special operating license, the Indonesia Tax Court has assessed FXC for additional taxes and penalties related to surface water taxes for the period from January 2011 through July 2015 in the amount of $376 million.
 The current COW exempts FCX from these payments.

 Meanwhile, in Chile, unionized workers at BHP's (57.5% owned) Escondida copper mine have rejected the company's latest wage offer.
 The union is in the process of asking workers to vote for a strike.
 Escondida accounts for 5% of the world's annual production of copper.
 Rio Tinto (NYSE:RIO) holds a 30% stake, with the rest owned by Japan's JECO.
 The wages at Escondida act as a benchmark for wages throughout the industry.